mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-Leftmin and rightmin are provided by the pattern-file but can be overwritten with larger values.
+Leftmin and rightmin are provided by the pattern file but can be overwritten with larger values.
-If the value is smaller than the value from the pattern-file, it has no effect. `leftmin` and `rightmin` have an effect for the whole set of elements, disregarding the language of the subelements.
+If the value is smaller than the value from the pattern file, it has no effect. `leftmin` and `rightmin` have an effect on the whole set of elements, disregarding the language of the subelements.

 ### leftminPerLang and rightminPerLang:
 ````